AUv3 + VST3 — iOS, macOS, Windows

 Stutter, reverse, gate, bounce, tape-stop, destroy.
 Feed it a beat — it gives back something you didn’t expect.
 Musical chaos, clock-synced.

-Sounds like: Original design (plate / waveguide reverb).
+Sounds like: A plate / waveguide reverb.

 Delay with tape character.
 Each repeat degrades, darkens, drifts.
 Wow, flutter, saturation.
 Echoes that age gracefully.